tsunami416604/azure-docs.hu-hu/articles/governance/policy/tutorials/govern-tags.md

 Once the tag policies above are created, join them into a single initiative for tag governance and assign them to a management group or subscription.
 The initiative and included policies then evaluate compliance of existing resources and alters requests for new or updated resources that match the **if** property in the policy rule.
 However, the policy doesn't automatically update existing non-compliant resources with the defined tag changes.

 Like [deployIfNotExists](../concepts/effects.md#deployifnotexists) policies, the **Modify** policy uses remediation tasks to alter existing non-compliant resources.
 Follow the directions on [How-to remediate resources](../how-to/remediate-resources.md) to identify your non-compliant **Modify** resources and correct the tags to your defined taxonomy.

+## <a name="clean-up-resources"></a>Az erőforrások eltávolítása

+If you're done working with resources from this tutorial, use the following steps to delete any of the assignments or definitions created above:

+1. Select **Definitions** (or **Assignments** if you're trying to delete an assignment) under **Authoring** in the left side of the Azure Policy page.

+1. Keresse meg az eltávolítani kívánt új kezdeményezést vagy szabályzatdefiníciót (vagy hozzárendelést).

+1. Kattintson a jobb gombbal a sorra, vagy a bal gombbal a definíció (vagy a hozzárendelés) mellett található három pontra, majd a **Definíció törlése** (vagy a **Hozzárendelés törlése**) parancsra.

 ## <a name="review"></a>Áttekintés